 In order to be accepted for dual enrollment at CMU, students must:

-- Be a high school senior.
-Juniors may be considered in exceptional cases.
+- Be a high school junior or senior.
+Other students may be considered in exceptional cases.

-- Receive a recommendation from a high school counselor or principal.
+- Receive a recommendation and approval of course selection from a high school counselor or principal.